-> taken images can do more harm than good to a company's image, or the promotion of it's products / services.
+There is a huge range of digital cameras available, from mobile phone cameras to high-end digital SLR cameras.
+Images taken with lowercan do more harm than good to a company's image, or the promotion of its products / services.
 Professional photography can significantly enhance a design.